Which European countries have COVID-19 border restrictions in place?

 Norway — quarantine required from certain European hotspots

-Norway has closed its borders and only travellers for fellow Nordic countries — Denmark, Iceland, and Finland — were able to return on June 15.
-Sweden was excluded from the measure.
+Norway closed its borders and only travellers for fellow Nordic countries — Denmark, Iceland, and Finland — were able to return on June 15, with Sweden excluded from the measure.

-"Travellers from EEA/Schengen countries with acceptable levels of infection" have been able to visit the country since July 15.
+"Travellers from EEA/Schengen countries with acceptable levels of infection" had been able to visit the country since July 15 but restrictions have been reimposed.

-The Norwegian Institute of Public Health will update the map showing areas with exemptions of quarantine duty on 10 July and the list will be updated at least every second week.
+The Norwegian Institute of Public Health has an updated map showing areas with exemptions of quarantine duty.

-Norway currently has a 10-day quarantine for those returning from international travel.

-From October 10, any arrivals from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland, United Kingdom and the Vaitcan City must self-quarantine for 10 days.
+From October 17, any arrivals from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom and the Vatican City must self-quarantine for 10 days.

+Certain regions of Finland (seven hospital districts and the Åland Islands), Sweden (Kalmar) and Greenland are exempt from quarantine.

+Norway currently also has a 10-day quarantine for those returning from international travel outside Europe.

 Poland — quarantine required for travellers from outside the EU

-Borders reopened for EU nationals on June 13 with no quarantine condition, and some international flights from within the bloc have restarted.
-Poland's external EU border remains closed, except for specific circumstances.
+Borders reopened for EU, EFTA and UK nationals on June 13 with no quarantine condition unless you develop symptoms after arrival, and some international flights from within the bloc have restarted.
+Poland's external EU border checks remain in place with Belarus, Ukraine and Russia, except for specific circumstances.

-Portugal — flight from outside the EU only allowed for essential travels

-Nationals of EU countries, Schengen area and passengers on flights from the UK, Brazil, the Community of Portuguese Language Countries, the US, Canada, Venezuela and South Africa are allowed in the country.

 Russia — PCR test required upon arrival

-It has drawn up a list of 13 countries that it could resume flights with: United Kingdom, Hungary, Germany, Denmark, Italy, the Netherlands, Norway, Poland, Finland, Vietnam, China, Mongolia and Sri Lanka.

-International flights were halted in March.
-On June 8, Russia said it will partially reopen its borders as the country eases coronavirus restrictions.
+All international flights to and from Russia were halted in March.
+On June 8, Russia said it would partially reopen its borders as the country eases coronavirus restrictions.

 Prime Minister Mikhail Mishustin said that travelling abroad for work, medical or studying purposes will be allowed, as well as for taking care of relatives.